 13 Great Tips for New Homeowners and First-Time Home Buyers

 New homeowners take heart.
-Experienced DIYers share their tips about what to do —or not do — after moving in.
+Experienced DIYers share their tips about what to do — and not do — after moving in.

-We went on three separate occasions (Saturday, Sunday and Monday) at different times of the day.
+We went scouting on three separate occasions (Saturday, Sunday and Monday) at different times of the day.
 We asked neighbors about the neighborhood, schools, etc. It gave us a real indication of what the neighbors and neighborhood were like.
-We bought the house and love the neighborhood?no regrets.
+We bought the house and love the neighborhood.
+No regrets. — Jon Rump

 Make a Homeowner’s Journal